Coronavirus: Madhya Pradesh reports first case of ‘white fungus’

 Dr Arunesh Kumar, senior consultant and head respiratory of medicine at Paras Hospital, told The Indian Express that white fungus can be caused due to low immunity or when people come in contact with things that contain moulds such as water.

-Kumar said that patients infected with “white fungus” have symptoms similar to the coronavirus but test negative.
+Kumar said that often, some patients infected with “white fungus” have symptoms similar to the coronavirus but can test negative.
 He said that it can be diagnosed through X-ray or CT scans.

 “Those who have weak immunity like diabetes, cancer patients, and those who are taking steroids for a long period of time must take special care as they are more at risk,” Kumar told The Indian Express.
 “It is also affecting those coronavirus patients who are on oxygen support.”

 Meanwhile, Madhya Pradesh Medical Education Minister Vishwas Sarang said the state had 650 confirmed cases of “black fungus”.